 Managing Wedelia Plants

 The main aspect of wedelia plant care isn’t making sure it grows well, but rather making sure it doesn’t grow too well.
 Whenever wedelia stems touch the ground, they take root.
 This means the plant has an extremely aggressive spreading habit.
-While this is good news for one of the main wedelia plant uses, holding down soil in otherwise barren sites that are prone to erosion, it makes it very unsuited to backyards and gardens, where it is likely to completely take over.
+While this is good news for those who want to hold down soil in otherwise barren sites that are prone to erosion (one of wedelia’s most common uses), it makes it very unsuited to backyards and gardens, where it is likely to completely take over.